IngaleJ/DrWatson/README.md

 # Dr.Watson@home
 ### A simple intruder detector bot using JavaScript and RaspberryPi
-World famous Sherlock Homes' friend Dr.Watson is ready to send message when some body unwanted found inside your home, we can have a photo of intruder, since Dr.Watson may not provide solution like Sherlok Homes.
+World famous Sherlock Homes' friend Dr.Watson is ready to send message when somebody unwanted found inside your home, we can have a photo of intruder, since Dr.Watson may not provide solution like Sherlok Homes.
 Anyway he can work like Beta Detective.
 And perfect version may be in next episode ..
 #### Prerequisite